mariushobbhahn/mariushobbhahn.github.io/_posts/2022-11-20-second_year_PhD.md

 ## **What is this post about?**

 I started my Ph.D. a bit more than two years ago.
 I think it is helpful to reflect on how the journey is going every once in a while and share thoughts that might be helpful for other Ph.D. candidates or people thinking about starting a Ph.D.
-You can find my first post <a href=’https://www.mariushobbhahn.com/2021-08-22-PhD_1year/’>here</a>.
+You can find my first post [here](https://www.mariushobbhahn.com/2021-08-22-PhD_1year/).

 ## quick overview

-To reconnect Ph.D. students who started during the pandemic, we organized the <’a href=https://ellis.eu/events/ellis-doctoral-symposium’>Ellis doctoral symposium 2021</a>.
-I was the lead organizer and it required more work than I had anticipated (but it was a big success and has been repeated in 2022 in <a href=’https://ellisalicante.org/eds2022/‘>Allicante</a>).
+To reconnect Ph.D. students who started during the pandemic, we organized the [Ellis doctoral symposium 2021](https://ellis.eu/events/ellis-doctoral-symposium).
+I was the lead organizer and it required more work than I had anticipated (but it was a big success and has been repeated in 2022 in [Allicante](https://ellisalicante.org/eds2022/)).

-On the content side, I added some new content to my piece on <a href=’https://www.mariushobbhahn.com/2022-05-29-LB_for_BNNs/’>the Laplace Bridge for BNNs</a> which then got published at UAI.
+On the content side, I added some new content to my piece on [the Laplace Bridge for BNNs](https://www.mariushobbhahn.com/2022-05-29-LB_for_BNNs/) which then got published at UAI.
 I spent most of my time working on a big new paper that will hopefully be put on arxiv before 2023.
-And finally, I made some big changes in my paper on <a href=’https://www.mariushobbhahn.com/2021-11-10-LM_for_GLMs/’>Laplace Matching</a> and resubmitted it.
+And finally, I made some big changes in my paper on [Laplace Matching](https://www.mariushobbhahn.com/2021-11-10-LM_for_GLMs/) and resubmitted it.
 I think the reviewers made some really good suggestions and the new version of the paper is genuinely much better than the first one.

 Overall, I think I can be happy with what I have accomplished but it felt slow and unproductive.
 I’m currently taking a 6-month break from my Ph.D. from November 22 to April 23 to focus full-time on AI safety research because I’m worried about the problems of misaligned AI and feel like I’m in a good position to contribute something valuable.